Modernly designed attic bathroom in Dronfield Woodhouse

 Will an attic conversion in Dronfield Woodhouse grow the value of my home?

-According to analysis carried out by Nationwide, a loft conversion which incorporates a double bedroom and en-suite bathroom might add as much as twenty two percent to the value of a three-bedroom, one-bathroom house.
+According to analysis carried out by Nationwide, a loft conversion which incorporates a double bedroom and en-suite bathroom could add as much as twenty two percent to the value of a three-bedroom, one-bathroom house.
 However, do not presume that value added to your home will necessarily exceed the expense of your conversion.

 You will have to do some comprehensive research on other adjacent homes before anything else.
 Look at the ceiling value of similar-sized homes in the street.
 Compare this with the existing value of your home, amount quoted for the job and extra square footage.
 Are you most likely to recover your expenses and increase the value of your home?